digital-asset/docs.daml.com/docs/2.7.0/docs/tools/sandbox.rst

-A timer records all metrics registered by a meter and by an histogram, where the histogram records the time necessary to execute a given operation (unless otherwise specified, the precision is nanoseconds and the unit of measurement is milliseconds).
+A timer records all metrics registered by a meter and by an histogram, where the histogram records the time necessary to execute a given operation (unless otherwise specified, the precision is nanoseconds, and the unit of measurement is milliseconds).

 Database Metrics